skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 Columbus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Columbus :cite:`Lischka2011` is one of open-source software for high-level ab initio quantum calculation.
+Columbus :cite:`Lischka2011` is one of open-source softwares for high-level ab initio quantum calculation.
 It is designed primarily for extended multi-reference (MR) calculations on electronic ground and excited states of atoms and molecules.
 In the current version of PyUNIxMD, only (SA-)CASSCF method is available.

-- (SA-)CASSCF is state-averaged complete active space self-consistent field method.
-It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.
+- (SA-)CASSCF is the state-averaged complete active space self-consistent field method.
+It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for nonadiabatic molecular dynamics.

 +-------------+------+--------+----+-----+
 |             | BOMD | SH(XF) | Eh | nac |